luzianscherrer/openpayai/README.md

 x-openpayai-id: 0x76f3e01aff36f7ea119c74ff2687fae778c1aeb1709227857ecdf7884d66b3e1
 ```

-Using this identifier, the crawlers can then lookup the price for accessing the
+Using this identifier, the crawlers can then look up the price for accessing the
 content in the OpenPayAI smart contract and submit a purchase transaction.

 Once the purchase transaction is completed, the crawlers can request access to
 the now licensed content again, but this time using a `X-OpenPayAI-Verification`
 header.
-This header contains the base64 encocerd message
+This header contains the base64 encoded message
 "`<timestamp>,<identifier>`" along with a cryptographic signature.

 ```